qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 # FAQ

-## I've configured everything using the guide, but my first layers still aren't perfect (but they are close)
+## I've configured everything using the guide, but my first layers still aren't perfect

 First, make sure that your nozzle has been torqued at 300C into the hotend.